kayaking with a view of the mountains

 How quickly and easily can the kayak be set up and packed down?

-This is an important category to consider when buying any inflatable kayak — some are easier to manage than others.
-For instance, Advanced Elements have many inflation points and mismatched valves that need a pump piece change to inflate different compartments.
+This is an important category to consider when buying any inflatable kayak, as some are easier to manage than others.
+For instance, Advanced Elements has many inflation points and mismatched valves that need a pump piece change to inflate different compartments.
 Some materials soak up water, so you might consider the waiting time for them to dry before packing up.
 We find that the Intex models are fairly easy to set up and have easy-to-dry materials.
-The Oru Lake is also a quick one, with a foldable clip-and-unclip mechanism for quick assembly.
+The Oru Lake is also a quick one, with a foldable clip-and-unclip mechanism for quick assembly, assembling in around 1 to 3 minutes.

 Advanced Elements Expedition Elite 10 inflation points